 Years later, when the smithy came, the weather of the place changed.
 Forever.
 Twin noticed it first, saying Lila was afraid of the smithy and tried to warn Mistress about him.
 The warning was fruitless, however.
 Mistress paid it no attention.
 She was too happy for guardedness because Sir was not traveling anymore.
 He was always there, working on the new house, managing deliveries, laying string from angle to angle and in close conversation with the blacksmith about the gate's design.
 Lila alarmed; Mistress humming with satisfaction; Sir in high spirits.
 Florens, of course, was the most distracted.

 Neither Sorrow nor Twin had settled on exactly what to think of the blacksmith.
 He seemed complete, unaware of his effect.
 Was he the danger Lila saw in him or was her fear mere jealousy?
-Was he simply Sir's perfect building partner or a curse on Florens, altering her behavior from open to Queturning from the stream furtive?
-They had yet to make up their minds when Sorrow collapsed, burning the bucket of water : splashing at her feet. and shaking just outside the tk.
-It was pure luck that the smithy was near.
+Was he simply Sir's perfect building partner or a curse on Florens, altering her behavior from open to furtive?
+They had yet to make up their minds when Sorrow, returning from the stream with a bucket of water, collapsed, burning and shaking near the new house.
+It was pure luck that the smithy was right there.
 He picked her up and lay her down on the pallet where he slept.
 Sorrow's face and arms were welting.
 The smithy shouted.
 Sir poked his head out of the door frame and Florens came running.
 Mistress arrived and the smithy called for vinegar.
 Lila went to fetch it and when it came he doused Sorrow's skin, sending her into spasms of pain.
-While the women groaned and Sir frowned, the blacksmith heated a knife and slit open one of the swellings.
+While the women sucked air and Sir frowned, the blacksmith heated a knife and slit open one of the swellings.
 They watched in silence as he tipped Sorrow's own blood drops between her lips.
 All of them thought it better not to have her in the house, so Sorrow lay sweltering all day, all night-permitted no food or water-in a hammock under the trees as the women took turns fanning her.
-The constant breeze of their fans sent her back the filler in his hand.
-How to the deck and to Captain.
+The constant breeze of their fans sent her back to the deck and to Captain, the tiller in his hand.
 She heard him before she saw him.

 Laughing.
 Loud, raucous.
 No. Not laughing.
 Screaming.
 Along with the others.
-Highpitched and low, the screams were far away, on the other side of the white clouds surrounding her.
+High-pitched and low, the screams were far away, on the other side of the white clouds surrounding her.
 Horses, too.
 Pounding hooves.
 Freed from below.

-Leaping over flour sacks and kicking barrels of molasses until the staves broke and the thick sweetness poured out.
+Leaping over flour sacks and kicking barrels until the staves broke and a thick sweet blackness poured out.
 Still, she could not move or tear through the clouds.
 Pushing, pushing, she fell to the floor while the clouds covered and smothered her whole self, convincing her the screams must have been gulls.
 When she came to, eyes, the shape and color of her own, greeted her.
 The puffy clouds, mere threads now, drifted away.

-"I'm here," said the girl with her own eyes.
+"I'm here," said the girl with eyes matching exactly her own.
 "I'm always here."